aerospike-community/tinkerbench/tools/tinkerbench2/docs/tuning.md

 TinkerBench2 can maintain the targeted QPS even if errors are occurring.
 If an error occurs during the execution of a query, that query's latency is not recorded.

+If you reach the maximum error threshold (defaults to 150), it can be increased (or decreased) using the "[--Errors](./understanding_command_line_interface.md)" argument.

 ![QPS with Errors](./media/QueryDeothPercentQPSErrors1.png)

+##### Under QPS with Errors

+If you reach the maximum error threshold (defaults to 150), it can be increased using the "[--Errors](./understanding_command_line_interface.md)" argument.

+It is, also, suggested youi decrease the number of schedulers (e.g., 1 or 2) and keep the current number of workers.
+This sometimes will ease the errors and possibly reach the targeted QPS.

 ### Grafana Dashboard